JoseElProfeta66/Prompt_LILLO-ChatGPT/README.md

 - ## 🌍 Extra
 👉 For full versions and PDFs, also check the [versions folder](./versions).
+👉 For banners and extra images, check the [Imágenes folder](./Imágenes).

 ## Créditos
 Creación original de **José & María**.